pushkin-consortium/pushkin/docs/exp-templates/exp-templates-overview.md

 If you need to extend the client with custom API calls, etc., you should extend the defaultClient class.
 For instance, rather than loading the pushkin client directly:

-You would first extend it, adding any additional methods you need:
+You would first extend it, adding any additional methods you need.

 ## Contributing experiment templates